SONA0007/MY_SQL_Practise/README.md

 This repository, "MY_SQL_Practise", is a collection of SQL queries and scripts that cover various aspects of SQL, including aggregate functions, subqueries, joins, and basic SQL operations.
 The project aims to provide a comprehensive set of resources for practicing and mastering SQL skills, which can be useful for coding interviews.

+### Why SQL?
+SQL (Structured Query Language) is an essential skill for data professionals, enabling you to interact with databases, manipulate data, and derive insights.
+Mastering SQL can significantly enhance your career prospects in fields such as data analysis, data science, and software development.

 ## Main Function Points
 - Provides a collection of SQL scripts covering different SQL concepts and operations
 - Includes scripts for practicing aggregate functions, subqueries, joins, and basic SQL operations